UBC-NLP/python2020/README.md

 * For each problem, in addition to your code, you should provide explanatory Python comments as appropriate.
 Your comments should be short and to-the-point.
 As a programmer, you should develop a sense as to when to use comments and when not.
 This requirement is meant to teach you about using comments.
 Using comments will be discussed in class and feedback on your deliverables will be provided.
 * In addition to the functionality of your code, you should care for algorithms and style.
 This means, over time, you are expected to develop a sense of what the best ways to solve a problem in a computationally efficient way and using the capabilities of the Python programming language.
 These are aspects that will be discussed in class over the course of the semester.

-**Deliverables: ".py" or "iPython notebooks" with code**
+**Deliverables: ".py" or "iPython notebooks" with code + "pdf" of the same code**
-* For each of assignments the 1-3 assignments, you are required to submit your code an in the form of ".py" or ".ipynb" files, including your code and relevant narratives/comments, etc.
+* For each of assignments the 1-3 assignments, you are required to submit your code an in the form of ".py" or ".ipynb" files, including your code and relevant narratives/comments, etc. Please also convert your code-snippet file into a "pdf" document and submit that document *along with (i.e., in addition)* to the ".py" or ".ipynb" files.

 **Assignment 4: Term Project**
 The purposes of this assignment include: